// Cascade

 index = Math.round(difficulty * (MODELS.length - 1))

-This means difficulty always maps proportionally regardless of how many models you have.
-A 5-model array and a 20-model array both treat 0.5 as "start in the middle."
+The mapping is proportional regardless of array size — a 5-model array and a 20-model array both treat 0.5 as "start in the middle."

 DifficultyUse when